TheMomentumAI/crossfhir/README.md

 For more information, check the PostgreSQL section.

-- PostgreSQL connection setup.
+- ✅ PostgreSQL connection setup.
-- Migrating .ndjson files from FHIR v4 resources into specific tables.
+- ✅ Migrating .ndjson files from FHIR v4 resources into specific tables.
 - Indexing desired elements of resources and separating them from the jsonb column.
 - Handling resource versioning and updates.

 ## Prerequisites

+Each command requires a set of environment variables, which are validated during execution.

-To use this tool, several environment variables are required to conduct an export from HealthLake.
+For example, several environment variables are needed to export from HealthLake, but they aren't necessary when loading data into PostgreSQL.

 For more details, you can check the AWS HealthLake module in the [HealthStack repository](https://github.com/TheMomentumAI/healthstack/tree/main/healthlake).
 There, you will find Terraform modules to create everything you need.
 You can especially benefit from it when creating IAM permissions.